thiensubs/actioncable-streamvideo-demo/README.md

 1. Open two browsers with separate cookie spaces (like a regular session and an incognito session).
 2. Login as different people in each browser.
 3. Click Chart with live data.
-4. Now you can see video from webcam laptop stream to every member in this room.
+4. Now you can see the chart stream to every member in this room.

 ##CUSTOM IS YOUR...
 You can custom it...